Improve the overall health and wellness of your organization with a single, modern platform.

 Moreover, when programs aren’t digital, plan members must literally find a brochure or ask their plan sponsor for information - potentially breaking confidentiality in the process.

-Looking for EAPs that take advantage of technology to deliver an integrated user experience and seamless, online communications can do away with all that.
+Looking for EAPs that take advantage of technology to deliver an integrated user experience, and seamless online communications can do away with all that.

 The use of digital devices and online apps for personal health purposes in Canada has risen from 32% to 53% since 201510.

-And given that 71% of plan members say they’re willing to use virtual care technology to receive healthcare services11, it’s not surprising that several benefit providers have begun partnerships with virtual care suppliers.
+And given that 77% of plan members say they’re willing to use virtual care technology to receive healthcare services11, it’s not surprising that several benefit providers have begun partnerships with virtual care suppliers.

 Employees are often confused by what’s offered or included in their company’s EAP program – if, indeed, they’re aware they have access to such a program at all.